Stability of EHI and regularity of MMD spaces: Examples

+By Theorem 1.2 of \cite{BSC} the measure $h_t(x, \cdot)$ is singular with respect to $m$ for all $x \in \sX$ and $t \ge 0$; thus $W$ does not have a regular transition density withy respect to $m$.
+The process $W$ is recurrent, but we can define a transient process by choosing a point $z_1 \in S_1$ and killing $W$ when $W^{(1)}$ hits $z_1$.
+Write $\ol W$ for this killed process, and $(\ol \sE, \ol \sF)$ for the associated Dirichlet form.
+If $\ol h_t(x, \cdot) = \bP^x( \ol W \in \cdot)$ then $\ol h_t \le h_t$ and thus is also singular with respect to $m$.
+The condition (HC) must fail for $(\ol \sE, \ol \sF)$, since otherwise by Theorem \ref{T:2} $\ol W$ would have a transition density with respect to $m$.
+We note that this space has infinite Assoud dimension and therefore fails to satisfy metric doubling. \end{example}

-\begin{example} \rm To give a concrete example of an irreducible strongly local MMD space that fits the setting of Theorem \ref{T:main-stable} but fails to satisfy the local regularity of \cite{BM1} in the compact setting, consider $\sX$ to be the join of Vicsek tree (compact) with the unit interval $[0,1]$, where the symmetrizing measure $m$ is given by the Hausdorff measure on each of the pieces.
+\begin{example} \rm To give a concrete example of an irreducible strongly local MMD space that fits the setting of Theorem \ref{T:main-stable} but fails to satisfy the local regularity of \cite[Assumption 2.5(i)]{BM1} in the compact setting, consider $\sX$ to be the join of the Vicsek tree (compact) with the unit interval $[0,1]$, where the symmetrizing measure $m$ is given by the Hausdorff measure on each of the pieces.
 The space $\sX$ satisfies the relatively ball connected condition.
 We take $(\sE,\sF)$ to be the strongly local regular Dirichlet form on $L^2(\sX; m)$ obtained by combining the Dirichlet form associated with Brownian motion on $(0,1]$ with the Dirichlet form associated with the diffusion on the Vicsek tree, in a similar fashion to the previous example.
 The argument in \cite{De2} can be adapted to show that this example satisfies the EHI.
 This example is essentially due to Delmotte \cite{De2}. \end{example}

-\sm {\bf Acknowledgment. } We thank Naotaka Kajino for helpful comments on an earlier draft of this work.
+\sm {\bf Acknowledgment. } We thank Naotaka Kajino for helpful comments on an earlier draft of this work, and for pointing us to the spaces studied in Example \ref{E:8.5}.
 We are grateful to the anonymous referee for a very careful reading and detailed comments, which helped improving the exposition of this paper.
 The research of Martin Barlow is partially supported by an NSERC grant.
 The research of Zhen-Qing Chen is partially supported by a Simons Foundation Grant.
 The research of Mathav Murugan is partially supported by the Canada Research Chairs program and an NSERC grant.

 {\bf Martin T. Barlow}

 Department of Mathematics, University of British Columbia, Vancouver, BC V6T 1Z2, Canada.

 E-mail: barlow@math.ubc.ca